nelghzaoui/4g-clinical/README.md

 ## What is still left to do:

 - Fix turn orientation issue
-- Add inputs forms
-- Handle errors more smoothly for the user
 - Add unit tests
 - Add e2e tests
-- Add more styling